 Mr. Simeonidis has been our President and a member of our Board of Directors since September 2017.
+Effective January 1, 2020, Mr. Simeonidis has committed as Chief Executive Officer.
 Mr. Simeonidis has more than 25 years of experience in senior management roles in healthcare, pharmaceutical and life sciences businesses across the APAC Region.
-Since March 2017, he has been the General Manager of FarmaForce Limited, an Australian company listed on the Australian Stock Exchange.
-See "-Potential Conflicts of Interest" below.
+Previously, he has been the General Manager of FarmaForce Limited, an Australian company listed on the Australian Stock Exchange.
 FarmaForce is a contract sales organization serving the Australian pharmaceutical industry.
-FarmaForce is majority-owned by iQnovate Limited, which owns a majority of the Licensor. iQnovate Limited is an Australian life sciences organization that provides intellectual property asset management services and scientific advice to the biopharmaceutical industry.
+FarmaForce is majority-owned by The iQ Group Global Ltd, which owns a majority of the Licensor.
+The iQ Group Global Ltd is an Australian life sciences organization that provides intellectual property asset management services and scientific advice to the biopharmaceutical industry.
 From April 2015 to March 2017, Mr. Simeonidis operated a private consulting firm, offering services predominantly to clients from the healthcare sector in Australia.
 From 2013 to April 2015, Mr. Simeonidis was General Manager of Surgery, Asia Pacific, at GE Healthcare.
 From 2003 to 2012, Mr. Simeonidis was the CEO for Australia and New Zealand at GE Healthcare.